 Sagittal oblique T1 and T1 weighted sequences for TMJ were used when the mouth was open and closed.
 Section thickness 3mm.
-T1 and T2-weighted sequences in the TMJ interval and around the condyle were consistent with calcification, synovial thickening, and minimal fluid.
-These described findings were characteristic for osteochondromatosis.
-Since there was no pathology that could explain the formation of intraarticular free bodies in the bone cortex and medulla on direct X-ray, CT and MRI, the disease was found to be SC and the diagnosis was supported by biopsy.
+T1 and T2weighted sequences in the TMJ interval and around the condyle were consistent with calcification, synovial thickening, and minimal fluid.
+These described findings were characteristic for there osteochondromatosis.
+Since was no pathology that could explain the formation of intraarticular free bodies in the bone cortex and medulla on direct X-ray, CT and MRI, the disease was found to be SC and the diagnosis was supported by biopsy.